exasol/release-droid/doc/user_guide/maven_central_release_template.md

 # Template of `maven_central_release.yml`

-Copy the content into a file `/.github/workflows/maven_central_release.yml` in your project.
+Create a `/.github/workflows/maven_central_release.yml` file in your project with the following content:

 ```
 name: Maven Central Release